angular/angular/aio/content/guide/ngmodule-api.md

 The `bootstrap` array is list of components that Angular automatically bootstraps to start your app.

-The Angular CLI command `ng new` generates the root NgModule for a new app project, as described in [Launching an app with a root NgModule](guide/bootstrapping "Launching an app with a root NgModule").
+The Angular CLI command `ng new` generates the root NgModule for a new app project, as described in [Launching your app with a root module](guide/bootstrapping "Launching your app with a root module").
 The app starts by launching the [entry component](guide/entry-components "Entry components") in the root NgModule's `bootstrap` array, which is `AppComponent`.

 Your app typically has only this one component in this list.